emiddleton/reprocessing-example/README.md

 ## Sandworm

-I wrote this to lear how to use ReasomML and Reprocessing.
+I wrote this to learn how to use ReasomML and Reprocessing.

 ## How to